The short version

 - YouTube: youtube.com/@finnfarming

-Or find me at a field day — I’ll be the one with a laptop cable-tied to the dash.
+Or find me at a field day.
+I will probably be the one with a laptop in the cab.